Original Douay-Rheims 1582–1610 First English Vulgate Translation

 7 If my step have declined out of the way, and if my heart hath followed mine eyes, and if spot hath cleaved to my hands:

-8 Let me sow, and let an other eat it: and let my progeny be plucked up by the roots.
+8 Let me sow, and let another eat it: and let my progeny be plucked up by the roots.

 9 If my heart hath been deceived upon a woman, and if I have lien in wait at my friend's door:

-10 Let my wife be the harlot of an other man, and let other men lie with her.
+10 Let my wife be the harlot of another man, and let other men lie with her.

 11 For this is a heinous thing, and most great iniquity.